 Greenville’s Summer Sons explains how the 1970s organized crime syndicate began to unravel and how seemingly meaningless events in the summer of 1975 played a role in a conviction in the Looper murders.
 For more, read the show notes or listen to the episode above.

-April 30: Fast Eddie Williamson, Billy Ray Dawson and Wendell Wayne Sellers rob Banker’s Trust on Regency Plaza in Joanna, SC.
+April 30: Fast Eddie Williamson, Billy Ray Dawson and Wendell Wayne Sellers rob Banker’s Trust on Regency Plaza in Joanna, South Carolina.

 May 13: In jail since May 2, Frank Walker makes bail.
 Judge Frank Eppes grants Walker his release after Ballard George signs as the first surety on the bond.

 May 23: Charles Wakefield pleads guilty in the Tommy Shaw aiding and abetting case and receives an 18-month sentence.

 May 31: Jackie Delk begins 10-year sentence handed down by Judge Frank Eppes for housebreaking, distributing hallucinogens, larceny, burglary and safecracking.

 May 28: Charlie Russo murdered at Ye Olde Fireplace.
 The same day, according to prison records, Raymond “Country” Small has his parole revoked.